tangshuang/componer/README.md

 At the same time, scss files will be compiled to css files, minified by cssmin, and be put in `dist` directory too.

-However, `componer.json` is a special file which has information used for compiling.
+However, `componer.json` is a special file which has information used for compiling for a componout.

+Use an array to arrange compile files:

 ```
-build: [
+"build": [
-	// compile and bundle javascript
+	/* compile and bundle javascript, judged by from file */
 	{
-		"from": "src/script/bar-chart.js", // entry file to build with
+		/* entry file to build with */
+		"from": "src/script/bar-chart.js",

-		"to": "dist/js/bar-chart.js", // output file after be built
+		/* output file after be built */
+		"to": "dist/js/bar-chart.js",

 		"options": {
-			"minify": true, // create a .min.js file
+			/* create another .min.js file */
+			"minify": true,

-			"sourcemap": true, // create sourcemap file
+			/* create sourcemap file */
-			"externals": true, // whether to include externals in built file
+			"sourcemap": true,

+			/**
-			"vendors": [] // vendors to be separated into a .vendors.js file
+			vendors to be separated into a .vendors.js file, have three options: array, true, false.
+			true: all dependencies (in bower.json or pacakge.json) will be put in a .vendors.js.
+			array: only dependencies in this array will be put into the .vendors.js file, others will be bundled in the dist file.
+			false: no .vendors.js will be generated and all externals will be ignored in the final bundled file.
+However, you can use webpack settings `externals` to arrange your externals.
+			**/
+			"vendors": []
 		},

-		"settings": {} // settings for webpack-stream
+		/* settings for webpack-stream */
+		"settings": {}
 	},

-	// compile scss to css
+	/* compile scss to css */
 	{
 		"from": "src/style/bar-chart.scss",
 		"to": "dist/css/bar-chart.css",